 Which of these is burned in furnaces to help produce energy?

-Powered by black holes, they are 100 times brighter than a normal galaxy, and eclipse the ancient ga
+Powered by black holes, what are 100 times brighter than a normal galaxy and eclipse the ancient gal

 He proved their were galaxies beyond the Milky Way.